 It’s important you trust your doctor, and I trust her all the way.
 Experience has been that she is thorough and diligent and conscientious.
 She’ll follow up and has the confidence to either propose a treatment or refer me to a specialist.
 She’ll make an educated guess, but if she can’t be sure she’ll do what she can to either confirm or rebut it.
 On top of that, she’s very cute.

 She’s got kids and was married, but no longer seemingly.
 From day one we had a good rapport and as time went on it became a mutual, though unspoken attraction.
 We’d digress into other conversations and laugh together.
 She’d gently compliment me on something or other, and I’d do the same to her.
-It was very easy and at one time it felt as if it might go beyond the surgery.
-Without saying anything directly she’d made it clear her marriage was over.
-It was around grand final day and we spoke about the big day and the associated celebrations.
+It was effortless, and at one time, it felt as if it might go beyond the surgery.
+Without saying anything directly, she’d made it clear her marriage was over.
+It was around grand final day, and we spoke about the big day and the associated celebrations.
 I remember she mentioned how she had to take the kids out for a kick but didn’t really know how to go about it.
 That was my cue to say something, but I didn’t yet feel it my place.

 I hadn’t seen her for about 18 months before yesterday, maybe longer.
 We commented on that catching up.
 She’s still attractive, though her hair is now different, and the ring on her finger is gone.